Modern Talking: Post years and legacy

-In 2006, Bohlen included a secret message in his song "Bizarre Bizarre" when played backwards: "There will never be an end to Modern Talking".
-Bohlen's response: "I meant to say that the music of Modern Talking will live forever".
+In 2006, Bohlen included a secret message in his song "Bizarre Bizarre", which, when played backwards, is revealed as: "There will never be an end to Modern Talking."
+To which was added: "I meant to say that the music of Modern Talking will live forever."
 Anders has kept the Modern Talking songs in his repertoire and produced songs in a similar vein for his solo records ("Independent Girl").
 In 2006, he produced an album Songs Forever of swing and jazz versions of popular songs (including Modern Talking's first hit).
 Bohlen has written two autobiographical books about Modern Talking's history from his perspective.
 The first book sold a million copies in Germany.
 The sequel was heavily criticised for his unfairness towards the people he worked with.
 As a result of that, Bohlen withdrew from the public for a year until 2006, when he said he regretted putting out the second book.
 Anders had not been the only one pressing charges against Bohlen and demanding that sections of the book be modified.
 Frank Farian was also angered by Bohlen's literary output and released a book in which he tried to expose Bohlen as a fraud.
 Bohlen's first book was the basis of an animated comedy film called Dieter: Der Film.
 The soundtrack of this film contains a new Modern Talking song "Shooting Star" which had been created using fragments of vocal recordings from previous Modern Talking titles from the "Year of the Dragon" album.

-Music critics were unenthusiastic about Modern Talking and gave the band lackluster reviews because of their music and performance.
+Music critics were unenthusiastic about Modern Talking and gave the band's music and performance lacklustre reviews.
 Although recognizing the catchiness and professional production of the songs, the lack of originality was criticized by British representatives of these genres of music, such as the Pet Shop Boys or Erasure.
-In particular, it was criticized that many of their songs would sound quite similar; a fact that Bohlen also openly admitted to Der Spiegel in 1989:
+In particular, criticism was levelled at the "sameness" among many of their songs, something Bohlen himself conceded to Der Spiegel in 1989: